Pages

 - Crier Conjugation Chart – to scream

-- Croire Conjugation Chart – to believe
+- Croire conjugation chart — To believe, to think

 - Cueillir Conjugation Chart – to gather, pick